aguegu/sourcekit.cc/PiTray-Mini.md

 ![layout](./PiTray-Mini-Layout.jpg)

+# Features

+* Compatible with all variants of CM4, no matter whether it uses eMMC or micro SD card
+* Capable to flash operation system image to eMMC on CM4 with regular approaches same as official CMIO board, no extra tools required
+* Same dimensions and mounting holes compared to Modle B Raspberry Pi, such as 3B/3B+/4B

 # Specification

-* 1 CM4 socket: suitable for all variants of Compute Module 4
+* 1 CM4 socket
 * 1 set of standard Raspberry Pi HAT connectors
 * 1 Standard HDMI connector
 * 1 Gigabit Ethernet socket
-* 1 On-board USB 2.0 connector
+* 1 native USB 2.0 connector
 * 1 SD card socket for CM4 variants without eMMC
 * 1 USB Type-C connector for powering and also programming eMMC variants of CM4
 * 1 Boot Mode Switch for programming mode and normal mode
 * 1 RUN botton for easy reset
 * 1 Red Power LED
 * 1 Green Activity LED
-* Same dimensions and mounting holes compared to standard raspberry pi 3B/3B+/4B
 * 2 mounting holes for CM4
 * 4 CM4 corner marks for CM4 position guidance